My ALS Reversal

 She expressed her sincere condolences, but told us there were no treatments for the disease, and that it was fatal.
 She stated I was not a candidate for any experimental medical treatments or procedures, and that there was nothing more she could do for me.
 She discouraged me from seeking alternative treatments.
 She did say that when the time came for hospice care, she could help.
 She mentioned Riluzole, the only FDA approved drug for ALS, that could possibly slow progression, as something we should consider.

-She stated I was welcome to seek a second opinion, but that she had sent all my test results to a mentor at the University of Michigan in Ann Arbor, where she had completed a neuromuscular fellowship, and to another renowned specialist from the University of Utah where she had completed her residency.
+She stated we were welcome to seek a second opinion, but that she had sent all my test results to a mentor at the University of Michigan in Ann Arbor, where she had completed a neuromuscular fellowship, and to another renowned specialist from the University of Utah where she had completed her residency.
 Both concurred with her diagnosis.

 When I asked her how much time she thought I had, she would only say that the normal life expectancy for ALS is 3 to 5 years from the diagnosis.
 I am sure she was trying to soften the blow by being so vague.
 When we left her office, I was not asked to schedule a follow-up visit.